folio-org/edge-inn-reach/README.md

 #######################################################
 test_inn_reach_tenant=innreachClient,password
 ```
+*Note: The value `5858f9d8-1558-4513-aa25-bad839eb803a` is the local server key used by Karate test cases to complete the authorization.
 ### Create InnReach Central Server configuration
 1. Log in to Folio, go to "Settings" -> "INN-Reach" -> "Central server configuration", click "New" button.
 2. Fill in all the required fields